ArpitKumar8649/Coder/replit.md

 The frontend is configured to work with Replit's proxy system:
 - Vite server binds to `0.0.0.0:5000`
-- Backend API runs on `localhost:3002`
+- Backend API runs on port 3002
-- Allows all hosts for Replit iframe preview
+- Allows `.replit.dev` and `.repl.co` hosts for Replit iframe preview
+- HMR configured with WSS protocol for live reloading

+## Deployment

+Configured for VM deployment:
+- **Build**: `npm run build --prefix frontend`
+- **Run**: `node backend/server.js`
+- Production mode serves the built frontend from the backend

+## How to Use

+1. Open the application in the Replit preview
+2. Type your website idea in the chat (e.g., "make an amazon clone")
+3. The AI will ask clarifying questions - answer them in the chat
+4. The system will:
+   - Research best practices
+   - Generate a PRD (Product Requirements Document)
+   - Create user stories
+   - Generate task lists
+   - Build complete full-stack code
+5. Generated code will be saved to `generated-projects/` directory